 She is a staunch advocate for survivor reform and providing environments for transformational healing as she fights to abolish modern-day slavery.

-Jennifer Weiss.
-Parent Advocate.
+Jennifer Weiss is our Warriors Parent Advocate.
 Mrs. Weiss began her career working for Seymour Schneidman & Associates (subsequently merged with Anchin Block & Anchin, LLP), a mid-sized CPA Firm after earning a BS in Accounting from The School of Management at Binghamton University.
 She mainly worked in their asset management division on the auditing and preparation of tax returns for hedge funds.
 In 1993, she joined Tiger Management Corp. to become the head accountant for their registered investment fund.
 After two years, she joined Keefe Managers, LLC, one of the first hedge funds specializing in financial services, as their Chief Financial Officer.
 In May 1999, she left Keefe to become one of four founding partners to start their own financial services hedge fund, SuNOVA Capital, LLC.
 In addition to being one of the founders and a partner, she served as the firm’s Chief Financial Officer and Chief Compliance Officer.
 After a great ten year run, in early 2009, SuNOVA Capital, LLC decided to close its doors due to the portfolio manager’s desire to pursue other initiatives.
 After taking four years off to have her second child, Mrs. Weiss joined Maltese Capital Management, LLC as the Director of Finance and Head of Operations until she resigned in 2020 to spend more time with her family and pursue other passions.
 She is a member of 100 Women in Finance.
 Mrs. Weiss is a New Jersey native and resides in Morris County with her husband and their two daughters.

 Landon Starbuck is a freedom warrior.
 She is a fearless defender of trafficked and exploited children and women.
 She’s a proud conservative and musician known as “Matriarch” in her music activism; donating 100% of her music sales to the anti- trafficking and exploitation organizations she partners with.
 Landon is an advocate for survivors and those still being victimized.
 She is well versed in culture and political issues that drive the demand for sexual exploitation and is a counter-trafficking thought leader.
 She has been featured on OANN, One America’s Voice, Right Side Broadcasting Network and many podcasts including Real Talk With Zuby, Abby Johnson’s Politely Rude & Calvary Chapel’s Fireside Chats.
 She’s the Co-Founder of Freedom Forever, a conservative political activism organization with an arm dedicated to counter trafficking and anti-child exploitation activism.
 She‘s the co-host of GrowUp Live; a podcast focused on politics and culture (guests include Senators & members of Congress).
 Landon left the entertainment industry as a billboard charting musician with music video airing on MTV, VH1 and more.
 She decided she could not longer take part in the Hollywood exploitation machine and made the decision to distribute her music independently and draw awareness to human trafficking.
 She felt compelled to speak out on the culture of sexploitation that so many are trapped in and others help enable; uncovering the societal factors and political aspects that fuel the exploitation demand.
 She’s passionate about early intervention, prevention strategy and strengthening families as a means of combatting the risk factors that make children and women more vulnerable to exploitation.
 Her aim is not just to spark awareness but empower people and inspire effective action at the individual and community level.
 She speaks nationally and inspires cultural and political activism to counter the demand for sex trafficking.
 Her first book, “Freedom Warrior” will be published in summer 2021.
 Landon has mobilized counter trafficking activists across the country.
 She continues using her music and writing as an artistic medium to deliver her message.
 Landon currently serves as an ambassador for Exitus, a survivor centered non-profit anti-trafficking organization.
 She is a member of CESA (Coalition To End Sexual Exploitation) and active partner with NCOSE (National Center On Sexual Exploitation).
 Landon uses her platform to elevate survivor voices and counter trafficking specialists on her IGLive Series “Freedom Warriors”.
 Tune in to her Freedom Warriors Series on Instagram Live every Tuesday.
 You can find out more and get involved at MatriarchSongs.com

-Tori Curbelo is responsible for advancing LifeWay Network’s educational and advocacy initiatives.
+Tori Curbelo was responsible for advancing LifeWay Network’s educational and advocacy initiatives.
 Drawn to LifeWay’s commitment to servicing human trafficking survivors, Tori’s career has focused on combating exploitation and similar human rights abuses.
 She carries experience from UNICEF USA, Fair Trade USA, the International Rescue Committee and Win.
 Tori enjoys connecting with individuals around the urgency of human trafficking and has engaged audiences everywhere from the United Nations to Times Square.
 In 2015, she launched UNICEF USA’s podcast, Ending Human Trafficking Locally and Globally.
 She holds a Master’s in Public Health from the CUNY Graduate School of Public Health and Health Policy, and a Bachelor of Arts in Political Science and Italian from the College of the Holy Cross.

 Alyssa Kogon is a long time resident and small business owner in Dutchess County.
 She has been an avid community activist and public servant in the Hudson Valley for her entire life.